 If you have a good musical ear, you can remake yourself a song in 8-bit style.
 But the currently fastest way is getting the song in MIDI format and modifying it with a program that allows you to change their instruments, and that has instruments that imitate the chiptune style.

-In this section, you will find some original compositions of chiptune music.
-They are designed to be used on video games, prepared to be played in a loop and in a more optimal format.
-However, you can also use this music for any type of multimedia project, not necessarily a video game.
+In this section, you will find some original compositions of chiptune music, totally royalty free.
+They are designed to be used in video games, prepared to be played in a loop and in a more optimal format.
+However, you can also use this music in any type of multimedia project, not necessarily a video game.